Anant/Cassandra.Api/astra.api/leaves.api.node/README.md

 ![ArpImg2](Assets/../../../Assets/Images/ArpImg2.png)

-To make a request to https://localhost:8000/api/leaves/:id, we can use the first returned response from the last GET request and insert that item’s ‘id’ as a parameter:
+To make a request to https://localhost:8000/api/leaves/:id, we can use the first returned response from the last GET request and insert that item’s `id` as a parameter:

 ![ArpImg3](Assets/../../../Assets/Images/ArpImg3.png)

-After hitting send, the response should return only one item, the one associated with that specific ‘id’.
+After hitting send, the response should return only one item, the one associated with that specific `id`.
 Notice the size of the response is much smaller than when running the prior:

 ![ArpImg4](Assets/../../../Assets/Images/ArpImg4.png)

-To make a delete request via https://localhost:8000/api/leaves/:id, the same steps are followed as before.
-Take a specific item’s id, and insert that into the URL, but change the GET to a DELETE:
+To make a delete request via `https://localhost:8000/api/leaves/:id`, the same steps are followed as before.
+Take a specific item’s `id`, and insert that into the URL, but change the GET to a DELETE:

 ![ArpImg5](Assets/../../../Assets/Images/ArpImg5.png)